ShanechiLab/WiCAT/README.md

 - Builds task-aligned trial segments and resting-state chunks.
 - Selects behavior dimensions used by the default decoder task.
-- Filters bad chunks using the thresholds in the dataset config.
+- Filters bad chunks using thresholds in the dataset config.
 - Saves segment `.pt` files containing `imaging`, `kinem`, `binary_beh`, `subject`, and `session`.
 - Writes `metadata_<hash>.csv` in `save_dir`.

-## Finetuning On Your Own Segments
+## Finetuning on Your Own Segments

 To fit your own regression target, prepare a metadata CSV with at least: